bill-brikiatis/calculator2/readme.md

 There is an Admin page with three forms:
 * Manually add postal code - last frost dates
 * Manually enter email and passwords for Admin access to the Admin page.
+Future roles are planned.
 * A Frost date form that will allow the Admin to test postal code - last frost date conversions.

 The site uses PHP & Laravel.
 It includes Laravel user authentication, git (with a very healthy number of commits) and two database tables.